The Reformation Concept of Justification By Faith

 Even in secular life, children participate in the happy fortune of the father.
 If he comes into possession of great wealth, the children rejoice, exclaiming, “We are rich!”
 If he buys a shiny new automobile, the children say, “We have a new car.”
 And they say all this as if it is their perfect right (as indeed it is), even though it was entirely their father’s work without their help, that procured it all.

 When Jesus became the new Father for all who trust in Him as their Savior and Lord, He undertook the responsibility of keeping the law of God perfectly for us.
-As our Head and Representative, He rendered to the law an obedience that in every way measured with its infinite claims.
-We must see that before God and the bar of eternal justice, Christ stood as the representative for every sinner who believes and repents of his sins.
-All humanity was constituted in Him.
+As our Head and Representative, He rendered to the Law an obedience that in every way measured with its infinite claims.
+We must see that before God and the bar of eternal justice, Christ stands as the representative for every sinner who believes and repents of his sins.
+All of fallen humanity is offered redemption in Him.
 Thus His obedience can be every man’s obedience who has faith in His blood.
-It was the same as if every believer had personally kept the law of God with the same infinite perfection as Jesus Christ.
+It was the same as if every believer had personally kept the Law of God with the same infinite perfection as Jesus Christ.
 So Paul says, “For as by one man’s disobedience many [literally, the many, i.e., the whole race) were made [or constituted] sinners, so by the obedience of One shall many [the many) be made righteous.”
 Rom.
 5:19.
 Paul in this epistle to the Romans is addressing the believing community with these words of comfort and assurance that all who trust in Christ "shall be made (declared) righteous".